2022 - 2023 Application Cycle Key Dates:

 - Do not call/email the program to check on the status of your application.
 Updates are made only in VSAS.
 We review applications at least 2-3 months out from the rotation start date.

 - Do not contact faculty or administrative staff directly to attempt

 - We do not offer observerships, shadowing opportunities, research

 Visit the AAMC's Visiting Student Learning Opportunities (VSLO) for

 complete information about our program, including the application

 process, electives offered, and dates available.

-- Copy of core clerkship evaluation closest to the requested
+- Copy of core clerkship evaluation

 - This evaluation should include your final grade and comments regarding your performance